block-commons/cryptocommons/content/blockchain-for-what/_index.md

 Human attention and the capacity to dedicate time to thought and participation is one of the most vital and constrained resources for blockchains that aim to decentralize their decision-making.
 This limitation, and the difficulties and costs associated with enabling large scale deliberation and decision-making (Nick Szabo's [Social Scalability](https://unenumerated.blogspot.com/2017/02/money-blockchains-and-social-scalability.html)), are the basis of the doctrine that Bitcoin [does not have governance](https://twitter.com/adam3us/status/1132416277258145794).

 Bitcoin does have governance, because it is a network run by people and those people have choices about which software they run and how that software implements the consensus rules.
-Developers have choices about which soft or hard forks they code up.
+Developers have choices about which soft or hard forks they code for.
 The decisions of miners about which code to run are also very important.

 Deferring to the judgment of a small group of well established contributors, along with a resolution that changes to consensus rules will be constrained to soft forks which are unambiguous technical improvements - is a reasonable position to take in the absence of any way to empower the Bitcoin ecosystem to make collective decisions.

 There is no mode of governance proven to work well for a decentralized blockchain in the long run, the long run just started.
 So, the challenge is to invent one, or hope that dogma can be used to paper over the cracks in rough consensus as practiced by other FOSS projects.

 Resistance to change and minimization of the role of active decision-making is a valid strategy that could in many cases produce better results than adoption of more formal governance.
-The details matter, especially for on chain governance - who has voting rights, what are they trying to achieve, how are they coordinating.
+The details matter, especially for on chain governance - who has voting rights, what are they trying to achieve, how are they coordinating?

 My view is  that developing commons-based decentralized governance for (and on) blockchains is vital to unlocking the technology's potential.
 The dominant cryptoasset networks will be those with the strongest production ecosystems.
 Weight of numbers counts but so does the capacity to effectively align the incentives of the parties who produce and manage the common pool resource.

 Time spent arguing in a stalemate is time wasted.
-The disagreements between conflicting parties in a blockchain's ecosystem can be loud and vitriolic, as was the case with the block size debate, BCH hard fork and SegWit2x failure.
+The disagreements between conflicting parties in a blockchain's ecosystem can be loud and vitriolic, as was the case with the Bitcoin block size debate, BCH hard fork and SegWit2x failure.
 When controversies arise, "no governance" looks more like a failure of governance, as various constituencies try whatever they can think of to tip the balance in their favor.

 Formal governance has associated costs, and when a project is small this cost may outweigh the benefits.
-A formal approach to governance must be broadly perceived as legitimate by ecosystem participants or it will have limited use.
+A formal approach to governance must be broadly perceived as legitimate by ecosystem participants or it will have limited utility.
 It would be difficult to establish the legitimacy of formal governance which is added to a blockchain that is already up and running, because this will inevitably diminish the power of some constituency and that constituency is likely to reject such a change.
 My view is that the strongest governance can be achieved with an approach that is present from the genesis of a blockchain, at least in the form of a principle embedded in the social contract.
-There are many examples of blockchain communities who lack an established method of decision-making and are now struggling to make collective decisions (see Ethereum and Zcash for some recent examples).
+There are many examples of blockchain communities who lack an established method of decision-making and are now struggling to make collective decisions (see [Ethereum](/governance/ethereum/) and [Zcash](/governance/zcash/) for some recent examples).

 When the principles of governance are established *a priori*, all network participants implicitly accept these principles when they decide to engage.
 This provides a strong foundation for governance, for as long as the method of governance presented at the outset is adhered to.
 Projects like Decred and Tezos have incorporated methods of changing their rules which extend to changing the decision-making process itself.
 In principle, this offers a level of flexibility which should allow for the legitimacy of this method of decision-making to be maintained.